viamrobotics/docs/docs/components/sensor/renogy.md

 {{% /tab %}}
 {{% /tabs %}}

+The following attributes are available for `renogy` sensors:

 | Attribute | Inclusion | Description |
 | ----------- | -------------- | --------------  |
 | `serial_path`  | **Required** | Default: `/dev/serial/0`.
 The serial port your controller is connected to. |